Adiantum pedatum: Life history

 A. pedatum is a spore-producing, woody flowering plant.
 The reproductive stages of ferns include the spore, gametophyte, sporeling, and sporophyte stages.
 Compared to other species of ferns, A. pedatumcontains a high amount of fertile plants and produces a significant amount of spores for dispersal.
 Long-distance dispersal is inferred to have occurred in the past.

 Limitations in A. pedatum include spore production, retention and release.
-There are continuing life history traitsthat affect reproduction including gametophyte establishment, persistence, sexual status, selecting for self-fertilization or outcrossing, and new sporophyte establishment.
+There are continuing life history traits that affect reproduction including gametophyte establishment, persistence, sexual status, selecting for self-fertilization or outcrossing, and new sporophyte establishment.

+Artistic rendering of northern maidenhair fern.

 Evolutionary changes including the duplication of gene loci, the occurrence of multivalence in meiotic sporocytes, and a limited geographic distribution all contribute toward the recent origin of the tetraploid in A. pedatum.

 Research focus

-Research on A. pedatum focuses on the potential as anti-cancer, anti-oxidant, and anti-inflammatory agents.
-The potential neuropharmacological impacts of A. pedatum are also being studied.
+Research on A. pedatum focuses on the potential as anti-cancer, anti-oxidant and anti-inflammatory agents.
 There have been studies that found potential protective effects against colon cancer in A. pedatum.

-Northern maidenhair fern has been found to possess anti-oxidant and anti-inflammatory effects.
-These contribute to known properties used to cure humans diagnosed with cancer.